thedonutdan/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ cat messages
 cat: messages: Is a directory
 ```
 Here we can see that `cat` informs us that our target is a directory.
+It appears that this is not an error, but rather the command simply informs us what our target is, as a directory it has no text to print to the console.

 **`cat` with a filename as an argument**
 Output: